dev-brendanprice/Chappie/README.md

 1. Download the latest version from the <a href="https://github.com/brendanprice2003/Chappie/releases">releases page</a>.
 2. Install the necessary dependencies and packagies with `npm install`.
-3. Update the bot token in `.env`.
+3. Update the bot token in `example.env`.
 Obtain token from https://discord.com/developers/.
+4. Rename `example.env` to `.env`.
-4. Start the bot with `node index.js`.
+5. Start the bot with `node index.js`.
-5. Enjoy!
+6. Enjoy!

 ## Author/s